digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-21.md

 * Working on INTO-CPS App DSE UI
 * Meet with Aarhus Vand and received data "pakke" to run case study on.

+#### Casper Thule
+* Fixing various things in Maestro
+* Worked on Maestro2 - considering to make it more research feature-drivenish and less software-engineeringish (ish ish ish)
+* Working on Chrono FMU
+* Called meeting on collective case study on August 10+, when all are back from vacation.

 ## Sub-projects status